 Battleship Missouri Memorial – USS Missouri

 Not only is USS Missouri, known as “Mighty Mo”, a gigantic WWII battleship, it is the place where General Douglas MacArthur accepted surrender from the Japanese, marking the official end of the war.
 You can take a guided tour of USS Missouri.
 The battleship is the main event at the Battleship Missouri Memorial but it’s certainly impressive enough all on its own.
 USS Missouri is located off Ford Island which you can only access Ford Island via a compulsory shuttle service.
 I guess they don’t want us common folk wandering freely around the Pearl Harbor naval base, which is fair enough.
 The shuttle is free and runs from the Visitor Centre every 15 minutes.

 Pacific Aviation Museum

 The Pacific Aviation Museum describes itself as the place to discover “how aviation rose out of the ashes to inspire hope, redefine freedom and galvanize a nation to overcome.”
 The museum is less of a museum and more a series of aircraft hangars filled with war planes of historic significance.
-If you’re a fan of aircraft, this should be on your list of things to do in Pearl Harbor.
+If you’re a fan of aircraft, this should be on your list.
 The Pacific Aviation museum is also located on Ford Island.

 Unsurprisingly, the Pacific Aviation Museum has one hangar dedicated to the attack on Pearl Harbor.
 Hangar 37 is filled with artefacts from the attack, including restored US and Japanese planes.
 There is an award-winning, 12-minute documentary called East Wind Rain, and fighter flight simulators if you dare.